Presslabs development environment

 You need to replace

-site-name with the name of your site as it is defined in our systems.
-The full clone URL's are available in the Access section of our dashboard.
+site-name with your username and the name of your site — as it is defined in our systems.
+The full clone URLs are available on Gitea.
+You will need to introduce your Presslabs account credentials, after your run the command.

 We now need to add WordPress on your local repo so that Vagrant can properly start the local copy of your site.
 WordPress will be cloned in the